Abdulrahman008/Abdulrahman008/README.md

 - 👋 Hi, I’m Abdulrahman Aljubaylan
-- 👀 I’m interested in Data Science and Analytics
+- 👀 I’m interested in Data Science and Analytics And Governance
 - 🌱 I’m currently learning ML & Python & R & New Tools
 - 💞️ I’m looking to collaborate on the Data Science field
 - 📫 How to reach me | https://sa.linkedin.com/in/abdulrahman-aljubaylan-03a9b2182